fbpx

 Today the area is known just as much for its local population of sea eagles as for the plentiful stocks of fish.
 Captains often use fish to lure the breathtaking birds close to the ship for a close-up view.
 Unlike some of the other Norwegian fjords, there is no road access.

-Kirkenes is notable for its Russian influence, which extends to the bilingual street signs and many shop advertisements.
 But it's also known for being one of the most heavily bombed cities during the Second World War.
 In the town square, a War Mothers Monument commemorates the effort of the town’s women during the conflict.

 The intimate andersgrotta bomb shelter is built into the bedrock under the town.
 It gives visitors a feel for what it must have been like during the hundreds of occasions local residents had to take refuge.

 Access to the shelter is by pre-arrangement only, so that a short film and local guides can add context to your surroundings.
-Tours run daily for groups in the summer season, but individual places can be booked in advance with the Kirkenes snow hotel.
+Tours run daily for groups in the summer season, but individual places can be booked in advance with the Kirkenes Snow Hotel.

 To fully appreciate the spectacular Arctic setting of Tromsø, take the city's cable car.
 This recently upgraded facility whisks visitors up Storsteinen mountain, 421 meters above sea level.